BAJAJ FINSERV DIRECT LIMITED

 Linked to an NRO Bank account

-Charges Associated with Demat Accounts
+Charges Associated with Demat Accounts in India

-• Annual Maintenance Charges
+• Annual Maintenance Charges (AMC)

-• Demat and Remat Charges
+• Demat and Remat charges

-• Custodian Fees
+• Custodian fees

-• Additional Charges
+• Additional charges

 How to Open a Demat Account in India

-1. Choose a Depository Participant (broker or bank)
+Step 1: Choose a Depository Participant (DP)

 • PAN card

-• Aadhaar card
+• Aadhaar card (or other valid ID/address proof)

 • Passport-size photograph

-• Bank details (for dividend and fund transfers)
+• Bank details for dividends and transfers

-4. Complete In-Person Verification (IPV)
+Step 4: Complete In-Person Verification (IPV)

-6. Get Client ID and DP ID
+Step 6: Get Client ID and DP ID

 Safety and Security Measures for a Demat Account